An interview enables a potential employer to meet you face-to-face. It is also their way of finding out who you really are.

 These are the spoon benders and the eyelid flickers: the ones who have missed the interviewer’s point.

-By asking the question the employer is simply trying to find a candidate with the X-Factor.
+By asking this interview question the employer is simply trying to find a candidate with the X-Factor.
 It is their technique for choosing from dozens, perhaps hundreds, of candidates who, from the employer’s point of view, do look identical.

 So, if you have the right attitude, creativity or outlook you think will make you more want-able, it is high time you spoke of it when asked the question: What Makes You Unique?

-Make yourself memorable, and remember: the most valuable thing you have to offer is you.
+Make yourself memorable, and remember: the most valuable thing you have to offer is you and your personal brand.